MPAS-Dev/compass/docs/users_guide/testcase.rst

 Test cases are grouped under these two "cores" and then into "configurations", which are groups of test cases that are part of the same framework, serve a similar purpose, or are variants on one another.
-Example of ocean configurations include "idealized" setups like :ref:`baroclinic_channel`, :ref:`ziso` and "realistic" domains like :ref:`global_ocean`.
+Example of ocean configurations include "idealized" setups like :ref:`ocean_baroclinic_channel`, :ref:`ocean_ziso` and "realistic" domains like :ref:`ocean_global_ocean`.
 Idealized configurations typically use analytic functions to define their topography, initial conditions and forcing data (i.e. boundary conditions), whereas realistic configurations most often use data files for all fo these.

 compass test cases are made up of one or more steps.
 These are the smallest units of work in compass.
 You can run an individual step on its own if you